nodejs/nodejs.dev/src/documentation/0001-node-introduction/index.md

 Node.js is an open-source and cross-platform JavaScript runtime environment.
 It is a popular tool for almost any kind of project!

 Node.js runs the V8 JavaScript engine, the core of Google Chrome, outside of the browser.
-Node.js is able to leverage the work of the engineers that made (and will continue to make) the Chrome JavaScript runtime blazing fast, and this allows Node.js to benefit from the substantial performance improvements and the Just-In-Time compilation that V8 performs.
+Node.js is able to leverage the work of the engineers that made (and continue to make) the Chrome JavaScript runtime blazing fast, and this allows Node.js to benefit from the substantial performance improvements and the Just-In-Time compilation that V8 performs.
 Thanks to this, JavaScript code running in Node.js can become very performant.

 A Node.js app is run by a single process, without creating a new thread for every request.
 Node provides a set of asynchronous I/O primitives in its standard library that will prevent JavaScript code from blocking and generally, libraries in Node.js are written using non-blocking paradigms, making a blocking behavior an exception rather than the normal.